Course Outline

 • Card, table, matrix – formatting objects

-• Geographic data-based visualizations – map and cartogram
+• Geographic data visualizations – map and cartogram

 Working with a Multi-Table Model